TeleLink Mental Health

 Map of First Nations service area 4: Southwestern Ontario; service area 5: West Ontario; and service area 6: Northwestern Ontario.

 Clinical consultation is when one of our mental health professionals provide a mental health assessment with children or youth, their caregivers and their mental health team.
 We highly recommend inclusion of case workers/managers, or the primary care team be present during the consult to ensure that recommendations can be implemented and followed.
 Referrals are triaged by presenting issue and urgency and matched to compatible consultants.
-For non-urgent referrals, the average time from referral to initial consultation is approximately two to four weeks.
-However, urgent consultations are expedited within 72 hours.
+For non-urgent referrals, the average time from referral to initial consultation is approximately six to eight weeks.

 Program Consultation is a capacity building platform for community agencies to allow them access to expert mental health providers to consult on clinically relevant cases and topics.
 A consultant meets monthly with a designated group of mental health providers to discuss clinical, program-wide and community issues.
 Topics discussed may include individual youth and their emotions and behaviours, diagnosis, formulation and management.
 Consultants offer education, support, and guidance when working with very difficult or complex situations.
 Every program consultation is tailored to the specific need of the program and local community.